 Relapse is a real issue that many recovering addicts face on a day to day basis.
 The urge to relapse might never go away.
 Thankfully, our drug rehab in Charlotte is here to help you through each and every warning sign.
 Contact us for help.

 Do you, or someone you know, have a substance abuse problem?
 It’s easy to believe that you are alone.
 In reality, that’s the farthest thing from the truth.
 There are numerous others in the world suffering from the same substance abuse issues.
 Regardless of how bad drug or alcohol use has become, help is always available.
-Contact our drug rehab in Charlotte, Legacy Freedom.
+Contact our drug rehab in Charlotte, Freedom Detox.
 We are here to help you get on track to a healthier, happier life.